AFAgarap/dnn-trust/README.md

 ![](assets/ts-intuition.png)

+**Figure 2.
+Left side: the data points x (test example), ĥ (closest not predicted class), and h (predicted class) in a 3D feature space.
+Right side, top-to-bottom: image representation of data point x, h, and ĥ.**

-From Figure 5, we can confirm visually and numerically the distances among the points x, ĥ, and h.
+From Figure 2, we can confirm visually and numerically the distances among the points x, ĥ, and h.
 With the distance d(ĥ, x) being higher (i.e. 4.22289) than the distance d(h, x) (i.e. 2.73336), we can confirm the trust score given at the right side of the figure, 1.54494.
 Can the model prediction be trusted?
 Visually?
 Yes.
 We can see the plotted points where the x and h are much closer together than x and ĥ are, and the plotted images at the right in Figure 5 support the class prediction.
 Numerically?
 Yes.
 We can see the numerical distance among points, and compute the ratio between these numerical distances.

 ## License